fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5b.md

 }
 ```

-Prop types for functional components are defined the same way as for class components.

 If the type of a passed prop is wrong, e.g. if we try to define the <i>handleSubmit</i> prop as a string, then this will result in the following warning:

 ![](../../images/5/16.png)